OptiRTC/optiiot-vendingmachine/FunctionalSpec.md

   - `msgDay = '' //empty ASCII string`
   - `order = {0x0, 0x0, 0x0} // zero small, zero medium, zero large coffees`
   - `curFunds = 0 //zero cents`
-- Message of the day value to write to LCD using `setLCD` will be evaluated using last received `msgOfDay` template value and replacing each occurrence of `%KEY%` with the corresponding value for that `KEY` where `KEY` is one of the supported keys excluding `msgOfDay` and `setLCD`.
+- Message of the day value is written to LCD by sending `setLCD` message.
+The ASCII string to send with `setLCD` will be evaluated using last received `msgOfDay` template value and replacing each occurrence of `%KEY%` with the corresponding value for that `KEY` where `KEY` is one of the supported keys excluding `msgOfDay` and `setLCD`.
 If `KEY` is an unknown key or `msgOfDay` or `setLCD`, then it will not be replaced.
 - When money is added,
    - display message of added value and accumulated `curFunds` on LCD using `setLCD`
    - send message for `curFunds`